pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 ### Bitwise OR

-When a bitwise OR is performed on a pair of bits, it returns 1 if one of the bits are 1:
+When a bitwise OR is performed on a pair of bits, it retorna 1 if one of the bits are 1:

 One bit example: